HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/containers.md

   - Make sure your container doesn't have a hole at the top, as your opponent can see you through the hole.
 - If you see a player inside a Container with one exit, you can fire bullets into the Container with a high-DPS weapon.
 Your opponent won't be able to see you because they have their scopes disabled when inside a Container.
   - This usually kills your opponent because the interior of a Container also reflects bullets, making them harder to dodge.
-  - However, don't get too close as your opponent could rush you.
+  - However, don't get too close, as your opponent could rush you.
     - You can also be hit by your own bullets.
 # Trivia